-RevisionDate Revisor Description of Revision April 2022 - v5 M Juan Updated DSL/DDSL/DTLAC information September 2021 - V4 M Juan New NCC Child Protection and Safeguarding Policy model adopted to include KCSE 2021 changes.
-All revisions included agreed by Safeguarding working party.
+RevisionDate Revisor Description of Revision September 2022 - Thompson Reviewed policy to ensure all updates to KCSIE 2022 had been V5 Team and made throughout the Policy, including changes to terminology, DSLs and added to or amended relevant sections.
+September 2021 M Juan New NCC Child Protection and Safeguarding Policy model adopted to include KCSE 2021 changes.
+All revisions included V4 agreed by Safeguarding working party.
 Policy issued to all schools to personalise.
-April 2021 - V3 M Juan Updated Policy to include Everyone's Invited statement February 2021 V2 M Juan New NCC Child Protection and Safeguarding Policy model adopted and issued to all schools to ensure compliance July 2020 - v1 M Juan New EMAT Child Protection and Safeguarding Policy issued to all schools
+April 2021 - M Juan Updated Policy to include Everyone's Invited statement V3 February 2021 M Juan New NCC Child Protection and Safeguarding Policy model V2 adopted and issued to all schools to ensure compliance July 2020 - M Juan New EMAT Child Protection and Safeguarding Policy issued to v1 all schools

-PERSON RESPONSIBLE FOR POLICY: DR JO TREVENNA
+PERSON RESPONSIBLE FOR POLICY: MARTIN SERRÁO - HEAD OF SCHOOL

-APPROVED:
+APPROVED: 30 TH SEPTEMBER 2022

-SIGNED: CHAIR OF GOVERNORS - BEN SHIRLEY
+SIGNED: M. SERRÁO

-TO BE REVIEWED: SEPTEMBER 2022
+TO BE REVIEWED: 30 TH SEPTEMBER 2023